Common Code Violations

 It is unlawful to blow, shovel, or plow snow from private property onto a public street or right of way.
 It is unlawful for any person removing snow from the sidewalk to deposit dirt, leaves, or other such material in the gutter, so as to clog or prevent the free flow of water therein.

-A violation of this ordinance is an infraction and must be punishable by imposition of a fine not to exceed $750.
+A violation of this ordinance is punishable by imposition of a fine up to $100/day.